 As an Animal Science major, students can pursue interests by selecting one of three study options:

 - Pre-Professional Option

-In the Animal Industry option students receive training in the nutrition, reproduction, welfare and management of domesticated animals. the option prepares students for careers in agribusiness, farm management, technical sales and/or service, cooperative extension, education, government, and commodities promotion.
-Currently the three specialties include equine, livestock and dairy.
-There is no poultry-specific specialilzation, but a poultry management class (ASC 340) is included in the possible courses for the livestock option and there is flexibility through the 'Special Problems" class (ASC 395 and ASC 399) to develop self-directed poultry-related options.
+In the Animal Industry option students receive training in the nutrition, reproduction, welfare, and management of domesticated animals. the option prepares students for careers in agribusiness, farm management, technical sales and/or service, cooperative extension, education, government, and commodities promotion.
+Currently, the three specialties include equine, livestock and dairy.
+There is no poultry-specific specialization, but a poultry science class (ASC 340) is included in the possible courses for the livestock option and there is flexibility through the 'Special Problems" class (ASC 395 and ASC 399) to develop self-directed poultry-related options.